×

 Example:

-Short, bite sized lessons slow down the gowning process so new employees can learn the correct order, inspect their attire, and make small checks such as adjusting glove cuffs to prevent rework later.
+Improve yield, equipment uptime, and contamination control with short refreshers employees can use in the flow of work.
 A visual card summarises the steps is provided for the anteroom.
 The lessons avoid secret tips and focus instead on repeatable, respectful habits.

 Engaging Scenarios